distributed-system-analysis/pbench/agent/bench-scripts/pbench-fio.md

 will then generate unique filenames for every pair of (host, job-number) combinations so that no 2 fio jobs will access the same pathname.
 See [fio documentation](https://fio.readthedocs.io/en/latest/fio_doc.html#client-server) for details.
-(at present the combination of numjobs > 1 with fio-shared-fs.job has not been tested)

 # data persistence